 - Quiz yourself daily.
 Use your review time.

 - Organize your materials continuously.
-As you organize you are evaluating.
+As you organize, review the content.